-Social Activities - The Student Government Organization, the Alumni Office, the Office of Student Life, and other groups on campus sponsor a wide variety of social activities.
+Social Activities - The Student Government Organization, University Relations, the Office of Student Life, and other groups on campus sponsor a wide variety of social activities.
 Some of these activities include the Christmas banquet, spring banquet, ski retreat, senior trip, athletic awards, "WHO-WU" Awards, and others.